-- Always keep the battery charged.
-Storing a discharged battery can cause permanent battery damage. - After installing the battery, be sure to turn the main switch from "∩" to "⊠" three times in 3 seconds intervals to initialize the idle speed control system.
+- Always battery keep the charged.
+Storing a discharged battery can cause permanent battery damage. - After installing the battery, be sure to turn the main switch from " \cap " to " \otimes " three times in 3 seconds intervals to initialize the idle speed control system.